narekmal/vscode-run-git-difftool/README.md

 # Run git difftool

-Visual Studio Code extension that adds 'Run git difftool' command to files' context menu in source control explorer
+Visual Studio Code extension that adds 'Run git difftool' command to file context menu in source control explorer
 ![Output sample](image/Animation.gif)

 # Installation

-Through Visual Studio Code extensions tab or through the following command 'ext install vscode-run-git-difftool'
+Through Visual Studio Code extensions tab or through the following command: 'ext install vscode-run-git-difftool'

 # Note

-Before using this extension git difftool should be configured.
-For instance, WinMerge can be set as difftool as shown here https://coderwall.com/p/76wmzq/winmerge-as-git-difftool-on-windows
+Before using this extension, git difftool should be configured.
+For instance, WinMerge can be set as difftool as shown here: https://coderwall.com/p/76wmzq/winmerge-as-git-difftool-on-windows